hanjingo/doc/OTHERS/en_zh_dictionary.md

 > n.
 1 an overwhelming feeling of wonder or admiration.
 2 a profound emotion inspired by a deity. v.
 1 inspire awe in.
 >
-> SYN: wonder, wonderment, admiration, emotion
+> SYN: admiration, amazement, apprehension, dread, fear, respect, reverence, terror, veneration, wonder.
 >
 > Ex: I was awed by the huge gorilla.
 >